 Let's first start with the differences between revolvers and semi-automatics.
 Yes, revolvers can be an outstanding choice for a concealed carry gun (provided it fits your needs).

-Revolvers are extremely simple to operate and are not susceptible to feeding and extracting malfunctions.
-They do not require magazines and people who have difficulty racking a semi-automatic slide like this fact.
+Revolvers are extremely simple to operate and are not as susceptible to feeding and extracting malfunctions.
+Revolvers do not require magazines and people who have difficulty racking a semi-automatic slide like this fact.
 The calibers available for revolvers are plentiful and they can be economically priced.

-Drawbacks to a revolver are, low capacity and the fact that your hand and arm are the weapon's buffering system.
+Drawbacks to a revolver are low capacity and the fact that your hand and arm are the weapon's buffering system.
 Meaning, you bear the full recoil of the gun.
-Additionally, when considering a revolver over a semi-automatic, the trigger pull must be a consideration.
+Revolvers are not as susceptible to feeding issues, but they are not immune to malfunctions as some may think.
+Revolvers require a precise cylinder and hammer timing.
+The gun will not function if this timing is off.
+Furthermore, when revolvers malfunction the fix is much more involved compared to a tap, rack with a semi-auto.
+Sometimes the gun requires a gunsmith to get it up and running.
+Additionally, when considering a revolver over a semi-automatic, the long double-action trigger pull must be a consideration.

 Single or Double … well it depends.